 Other cities have faced similar crises.
 Newark, New Jersey; Pittsburg, Pennsylvania; and Providence, Rhode Island, for example, have all been flagged as “actionable” by the EPA.

-Link adds that it’s not just lead you should be concerned about.
-Fluoride and chlorine can cause extra toxins in the body which stresses the systems responsible for removing those substances, she said.
+Dr. Link adds that it’s not just lead you should be concerned about.
+Fluoride and chlorine can cause extra toxins in the body which stresses the systems responsible for removing those substances, she says.

 As for chlorine, preliminary research shows that this could mess with our good gut bacteria .
-However, Link notes that this is a theoretical concern, though an important one.
+However, Dr. Link notes that this is a theoretical concern, though an important one.

 Knowing what’s in your water can help you make a decision about the best water filter for your needs.

 So do you really need to spend 300 dollars on something like the much talked about Berkey water filter?
-The apparatus has become popular in large part due to its reverse osmosis filter that is “particularly effective at removing all these contaminants, better than most other kinds of filters,” Link said.
+Not necessarily.
+You’ll want to look at different filtering methods and products to determine what’s best for you.
+Reverse osmosis filters, for instance, are “particularly effective at removing all these contaminants, better than most other kinds of filters,” Dr. Link says.
 This process uses pressure to force water molecules through a “semipermeable” membrane that pushes out particles of contaminants.

-Critics say that this type of filter wastes a lot of water and that they’re over-effective, Link says, meaning they take out healthy minerals like calcium .
+Critics say that this type of filter wastes a lot of water and that they’re over-effective, Dr. Link says, meaning they take out healthy minerals like calcium .
 However, she calls this a “theoretical concern” because most of our mineral consumption comes through food anyway.

-“It shouldn’t matter what contaminants are more prevalent in your water system,” she said.
-There are other options that use the reverse osmosis system that haven’t been hyped up like the Berkey water filter and, therefore, they’re considerably more affordable.
+“It shouldn’t matter what contaminants are more prevalent in your water system,” she says.
+There are other options that use the reverse osmosis systems and haven’t been hyped up like the Berkey water filter (which uses a combination of filtering processes) and, therefore, they’re considerably more affordable.